Foxinatel/COMS20012-Notes/csb.typ

 === Swapping pages
 - Physical RAM may be oversubscribed
 - Total virtual pages greater than the number of physical pages
-- Swapping is moving virtual pages from physical RAM to a swap device
+- Swapping is moving virtual pages from physical RAM to a swap device (any storage device)
-  - SSD
+  // - SSD
-  - Hard Drive
+  // - Hard Drive

 === Page Faults
 - When a process tries to access a page not in memory
   - MMU detects this and raise an exception
 - The kernel's job on page fault is to:
-  - Swap the page from secondary storage to memory, evicting another page if necessary
+  + Swap the page from secondary storage to memory, evicting another page if necessary
-  - Update the Page Table Entry
+  + Update the Page Table Entry
-  - Return from the exception so the application can try again
+  + Return from the exception so the application can try again
 - Page faults are slow
   - Milliseconds to swap from harddrive
   - Microseconds to swap from SSD